 keep in mind that a health card is just a card and not a guarantee, it may be falsified

-some STD show after a few days, get tested as soon as you feel sick or notice anything out of the ordinary, or think you were at risk
+some STDs show after a few days, get tested as soon as you feel sick or notice anything out of the ordinary, or think you were at risk

 in the Philippines, it is called STI, not STD

-be safe in every way, also money-wise, when you bring a girl/guy home, make sure no valuables are in plain sight, that includes passport and cellphone.
+be safe in every way, also money-wise, when you bring a girl/guy home, make sure no valuables are in plain sight, that includes a passport and cell phone.